Top 25 Most Expensive Jewelry Pieces In The WorldBy Gemone Diamonds

 Most Expensive Jewelry Pieces

 Princess Diana is an ideal figure.
-The royal jewelry that she wore which is now in the hands of Kate Middleton will be treasured at $38,488.
-This ring was given by Prince Charles to Lady Diana Spencer at their engagement ceremony.
+The royal jewelry that she has worn is now in the hands of Kate Middleton and is treasures at $38,488.
+This ring is given by Prince Charles to Lady Diana Spencer at their engagement ceremony.
 Aside from the real price, this ring is historically significant.

 Once owned by Queen Marie of Romania, this significant piece of brooch made out of Pecten shell, was once used as a crowned symbol for Princess Marie.
 It was crafted by C. Faberge and belongs to the history of the Russian Royalty.

 This interesting piece of jewelry was owned by the last royalty of Italy, Queen Marie Jose.
 She was known for having a thorough collection of Jewels including this diamond necklace.
 The necklace contains 50 emeralds and a lot of diamonds.
 It was created by Van Cleef and Arpels.

 Containing a rock crystal, emerald, and diamonds, this piece was auctioned at Christie’s in London.
 It was once used as an adornment for the Maharaja’s favorite elephant.

 This piece of jewelry is a heart-shaped diamond measuring 56.15 carats.
 Originally cut from the Cullinan Diamonds, the Cullinan 1 is now an element of Britain’s Crown Jewel collection.
 It was sold for a staggering 11 million dollars.
 The diamond was a constituent of the Magnificent Jewels collection which became available for purchase in May 2011.
 Christie’s (the seller) advertised the diamond as “Love At First Sight,” and released it for public view on Valentine’s Day.